gamagnolo/quarkus-reactjs-postit-app/README.md

-# The Cloud Ready Postit application
+# The Cloud Ready Post-it application
-A Cloud ready Post it app composed of
+A Cloud Ready Post-it app composed of

 - a Quarkus backend,
 - a Nodejs/Reactjs frontend
 - a Mongodb database